AdityaPrakash2/AutoKeyRotation/ROADMAP.md

 - [ ] **Production Documentation**: Create detailed documentation for production deployment

 ## Next Immediate Steps
-1. Implement error notification for failed rotations
+1. Implement Keycloak event listeners for more granular audit logging
-2. Add more comprehensive logging for all operations
+2. Add support for a secret transition period
 3. Enhance security with Vault AppRole authentication instead of root token
 4. Create a custom authentication flow for direct Vault integration

+## Areas for Improvement
+- Implement caching for Vault responses to improve performance
+- Add monitoring and alerting for failed rotations
+- Create more comprehensive logging and metrics collection
+- Add support for additional Keycloak client types beyond confidential clients
+- Implement integration with external monitoring systems

 ## Development Tips
 - Consider implementing a caching layer to reduce Vault API calls